-The current crisis mode raises a variety of legal and commercial questions.
-This article addresses a number of key issues that specifically affect the pharmaceutical and medical device industry in France.
+For companies in the pharmaceutical and medical device industry, the current crisis mode raises a variety of legal and commercial questions.
+The authors provide a first overview of selected industry-specific issues in France.

 Accelerated Market Access for Drugs to Treat COVID-19